 And like any true HR lady, she loves to post pictures of her small dog and the candy dispensers around the office.

 Out With a Whimper

 The last few weeks have been a bruiser for the US military.
 Over a dozen troops were killed.
 Hundreds of civilians died.
 The world laughed at our chaotic retreat from Afghanistan.
 Appalling videos of Afghan civilians falling to their deaths from fleeing US cargo planes circulated globally.
-It’s been a huge loss — of life, of respect, of credibility, of prestige, and not to mention money and equipment.
+It's been a huge loss — of life, respect, credibility, prestige, and not to mention money and equipment.

 There's a military quote that floats around Army training centers and instructive texts:

 “Let no man’s soul cry out…Had I been properly trained”